Mr-Coxall/Computer-Based-Problem-Solving-Textbook/README.md

 ```

-# Website
+# Web site

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This web site is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ### Installation